traefik/traefik/docs/user-guide/examples.md

     * TLS handshakes will be slow when requesting a hostname certificate for the first time, this can leads to DDoS attacks.
     * Let's Encrypt have rate limiting: https://letsencrypt.org/docs/rate-limits

-    That's why, it's better to use the `onHostRule` optin if possible.
+    That's why, it's better to use the `onHostRule` option if possible.

 ### DNS challenge